-- twenty-five (25) years for Root CA Certificates, - fifteen (15) years for Subordinate CA Certificates, - three (3) years for Client Authentication, Document Signing and S/MIME Certificates, - two (2) years for SSL/TLS and Code Signing Certificates, - ten (10) years for a Time-Stamping Unit or EV Timestamp Certificate.
+- twenty-five (25) years for Root CA Certificates, - fifteen (15) years for Subordinate CA Certificates, - ten (10) years for Client Authentication, Code Signing, Document Signing and S/MIME Certificates, - ten (10) years for a Time-Stamping Unit or EV Timestamp Certificate.
 For the case of Time-Stamping Unit, a new Time-Stamping Unit Certificate with a new private key must be created no later than every fifteen (15) months.